cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/global_pool.md

 subcategory: ""
 description: |-
   It performs read operation on Network Settings.
-  API to get global pool.
+  API to get the global pool.
 ---

 # dnacenter_global_pool (Data Source)

 It performs read operation on Network Settings.

-- API to get global pool.
+- API to get the global pool.

 ## Example Usage